Maxwell Reed: Hollywood

 Reed moved to Hollywood permanently in the late 1950s and guest starred on TV shows like Celebrity Playhouse and The Betty Hutton Show.
 He landed the title role in the 1950s television series Captain David Grief, based on short stories by Jack London.
-It ran for two seasons in syndication, and was the first television series made on location in Hawaii; the first nine episodes were shot on Maui before production moved to southern California.
+It ran for two series in syndication, and was the first television series made on location in Hawaii; the first nine episodes were shot on Maui before production moved to southern California.

 Reed had support roles in films like The Notorious Landlady (1962) and appeared as a guest star in television series such as Bonanza, Kraft Mystery Theater, The Beachcomber, The Lloyd Bridges Show, The Great Adventure, Perry Mason and Daniel Boone.

 His last feature film was Picture Mommy Dead (1966).

 His last acting role was back in Britain, the BBC's Sherlock Holmes episode The Dancing Men in 1968.

 Personal life

 Reed was the first husband of actress Joan Collins, whom he married on 24 May 1952.
 He is reported to have raped her when dating and she married him out of shame.
 They were separated in 1954 and the marriage ended in divorce in 1956, after which Reed sued her for alimony, claiming that he had earned only $1,000 over the previous 12 months.
 He later withdrew this claim.

 He died from cancer in 1974, aged 55, in London.